 Student Employment FAQ

-- While there may be moments of chill time in each of our positions, we wouldn’t call any of our positions just a desk job.
-You will have to get out of your desk chair to go complete event setups (moving tables and chairs around) and check in with clients (which involves talking to other humans, smiling, and being helpful).
+- While there may be “quiet time” in each of our positions, we wouldn’t call any of our positions just a desk job.
+You will have to get out of your desk chair to go complete event setups and check in with clients while maintaining a positive attitude and a high level of customer service.
 Homework is permitted, but since you never know when you’ll have to hop up and help, we do not recommend regularly banking on getting homework done during your shift.

 How much does the job pay?

-- Entry level positions begin at $8.00 or $8.50/hr, and each department offers room for advancement after a semester or more.
-Managers begin at $10.00/hr after promotion.
+- Entry-level positions begin at $10.00/hr, and each department offers room for advancement after a semester or more.
+Managers begin at $12.00/hr after promotion.
 To read more about our positions and compensation, visit our Positions page.

 How flexible is the schedule?

 - We pride ourselves on being able to work around your class schedules and co-curriculars, but y’all are busy people!
 And we do need to meet some minimum expectations of coverage.
 Upfront, you’ll be asked how many hours per week you want to commit to working, and you’ll be held to that pretty closely throughout the semester.
 Our schedules are finalized 1 ½ weeks in advance.
 Some teams will post a ‘set’ schedule with the same shifts week to week, whereas other teams will post shifts for pickup at different times each week depending on the events coming up.
 Generally speaking, shifts at Sarratt, Commons, and the EaV Office are more ‘set’ and shifts on the SLC/Alumni and Production Services team are more event-dependent.
 There is another FAQ about time off after this, so read on if you’re interested…